ReevesA1/RocketOS-Bootstrap/README.md

 ```

-# Navigate to RocketOS Repo and Run it
+# I can now navigate to RocketOS repo and run it